kuritka/12f/README.md

 ```

 ## supported types
-Env-binder supports all types listed in the following table.
+ENV-BINDER supports all types listed in the following table.
 In addition, it should be noted that in the case
-of slices, env-binder creates an instance of an empty slice if the value of the environment variable is
+of slices, ENV-BINDER creates an instance of an empty slice if the value of the environment variable is
 declared and its value is empty string.
-In this case env-binder returns an empty slice instead of the vulnerable nil.
+In this case ENV-BINDER returns an empty slice instead of the vulnerable nil.

 | primitive types | slices |
 |---|---|